The history and mass content of cluster galaxies in the EAGLE simulation: Acknowledgements

+We thank the anonymous referee for their useful suggestions.
 CS acknowledges support from the Agencia Nacional de Investigaci\'on y Desarrollo (ANID) through FONDECYT Iniciaci\'on grant no.\ 11191125 and through BASAL project FB210003.
 JH is supported by NSFC (11973032, 11890691), 111 project (No.\ B20019), the science research grants from the China Manned Space Project (No.\ CMS-CSST-2021-A03) and the Yangyang Development Fund.

 This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (\url{www.dirac.ac.uk}).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.